therayy/Pipelining/Complete Pipeline setup/README.md

                 </p>
                 <br>
 - STEP 6:
-       -
-            ```
+       - ```
          igc credentials

-        - Shows all Credentials, use these to access each and every tool added on the 9 dots through the web console to make sure its giving you access.
+##### "Shows all Credentials, use these to access each and every tool added on the 9 dots through the web console to make sure its giving you access"
         -  Skip The artifactory "Jfrog" as it has to have a kind of connection with the openshift itself.